Corbin City, New Jersey: Local government

 Corbin City operates within the City form of New Jersey municipal government.
 The city is one of 15 municipalities (of the 564) statewide that use this traditional form of government.
 The city's governing body is comprised of the Mayor and the three-member City Council.
 The Mayor is elected at-large to a two-year term of office and the City Council has three members elected at-large to three-year terms in office on a staggered basis, with one seat coming up for election each year as part of the November general election in a three-year cycle.

-As of 2023, the Mayor of Corbin City is Republican Robert J. Schulte, whose term of office ends December 31, 2022.
-Members of the City Council are Council President LaVerne Kirn (R, 2024), Thomas Bennis (R, 2022; appointed to serve an unexpired term) and Bill Collins (R, 2023).
+As of 2023, the Mayor of Corbin City is Republican Robert J. Schulte, whose term of office ends December 31, 2024.
+Members of the City Council are Council President LaVerne Kirn (R, 2024), Bill Collins (R, 2023) and Daniel Patterson (R, 2025).

-In January 2022, the City Council selected former councilmember Thomas Bennis from a list of three candidates nominated by the Republican municipal committee to file the seat vacated by Kristofer Surran, who resigned the previous month amid his accusations that his council colleagues had been violating the state's Open Public Meetings Act by addressing official city business outside of public meetings.
+In January 2022, the City Council selected former councilmember Thomas Bennis from a list of three candidates nominated by the Republican municipal committee to fill the seat vacated by Kristofer Surran, who resigned the previous month amid his accusations that his council colleagues had been violating the state's Open Public Meetings Act by addressing official city business outside of public meetings.

 In 2018, the city had an average property tax bill of $3,680, the lowest in the county, compared to an average bill of $6,367 in Atlantic County and $8,767 statewide.

 Federal, state and county representation

 Corbin City is located in the 2nd Congressional District and is part of New Jersey's 1st state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Corbin City had been in the 2nd state legislative district.